vijeth-ag/go-lang--loan-app/README.md

-GO MicroService project
+GO Lang MicroService project.

+Description:
-This is a working project to demo Micrservices using Go Lang
+This is a working project to demo Micrservices using Go Lang.
+- On User side, User registers, Login to apply for loan - sugbmit loan applicatiion,
+- On the Admin side, an admin approves or rejects loan
+- User recieves communication via provided email

 Tech stack:

 	- Golang
 	- MongoDB
 	- RabbitMQ